HamidMusayev/Tkinter-en/README.md

 For example, a window created with `geometry='120x50-0+20'` would be 120 pixels wide by 50 pixels high, and its top right corner will be along the right edge of the desktop and 20 pixels below the top edge.

 ### Window-names

+The term window describes a rectangular area on the desktop.

+- A top-level or root window is a window that has an independent existence under the window manager.
+It is decorated with the window manager's decorations, and can be moved and resized independently.
+Your application can use any number of top-level windows.

+- The term `“window”` also applies to any widget that is part of a top-level window.
+Tkinter names all these windows using a hierarchical window path name.

+- The root window's name is '.'.

+- Child windows have names of the form `'.n'`, where n is some integer in string form.
+For example, a window named `'.135932060'` is a child of the root window `('.')`.

+- Child windows within child windows have names of the form `'p.n'` where `p` is the name of the parent window and `n` is some integer.
+For example, a window named `'.135932060.137304468'` has parent window `'.135932060'`, so it is a grandchild of the root window.

+- The relative name of a window is the part past the last '.' in the path name.
+To continue the previous example, the grandchild window has a relative name '137304468'.

+To get the path name for a widget w, use `str(w)`.

+See also Section [Methods common to all tkk widgets](#Methods-common-to-all-tkk-widgets) for methods you can use to operate on window names, especially the .winfo_name, .winfo_parent, and .winfo_pathname methods.

 ### Cap-and-join-styles

+For pleasant and effective rendering of diagrams, sometimes it is a good idea to pay attention to cap and join styles.

+1. The cap style of a line is the shape of the end of the line.
+Styles are:
+- `tk.BUTT:` The end of the line is cut off square at a line that passes through the endpoint.
+- `tk.PROJECTING:` The end of the line is cut off square, but the cut line projects past the endpoint a distance equal to half the line's width.
+- `tk.ROUND:` The end describes a semicircle centered on the endpoint.

+2. The join style describes the shape where two line segments meet at an angle.
+- `tk.ROUND:` The join is a circle centered on the point where the adjacent line segments meet.
+- `tk.BEVEL:` A flat facet is drawn at an angle intermediate between the angles of the adjacent lines.
+- `tk.MITER:` The edges of the adjacent line segments are continued to meet at a sharp point.

+This illustration shows how Tkinter's cap and join options work with a line made of two connected line segments.
+Small red circles show the location of the points that define this line.

 ### Dash-patterns

 ### Matching-stipple-patterns

 ## About-ttk-Themed-widgets